 The Corporation has a deferred share unit plan ("DSU Plan") for certain executive officers ("Officers") which provides a structure for Officers to accumulate equity-like holdings in the Corporation.
 The DSU Plan allows certain Officers to participate in the growth of the Corporation by providing a deferred payment based on the value of a common share at the time of redemption.
 Each Officer receives deferred share units ("Units") based on their annual management incentive compensation.
 The Units are issued based on the Corporation's common share price at the time of issue.
-One third of the cash payment of the Units awarded is made May 1 of the first calendar year following the date of the grant of the Units, another one third of cash payment is made May 1 of the second calendar year following the date of grant of the Units, and the remaining one third cash payment is made May 1 of the third calendar year following the date of grant of the Units.
+One third of the cash payment of the Units awarded is made May 1 of the first calendar year following the date of the grant of the Units, another one third of cash payment is made May 1 of the third calendar year following the date of grant of the Units.
 The number of Units that will actually vest ranges from 0% to 200% of the award remuneration granted and will be determined by the Corporation's three year Total Shareholder Return performance relative to a comparator group.
 The value each Officer ultimately receives would be determined by the number of Units earned, multiplied by the fair market value of the common share at the end of each performance period.
-As at December 31, 2023, 77,911 Units were outstanding at an accrued value of \$630 [December 31, 2022-\$635].
-The Corporation recorded compensation expense in relation to the DSU Plan during the year of \$127 [2022-\$156].
+As at December 31, 2024, 69,977 Units were outstanding at an accrued value of \$700 [December 31, 2023 - \$630].
+The Corporation recorded compensation expense in relation to the DSU Plan during the year of \$187 [2023 - \$127].